 - rank in descriptions is always positive: “growing in profusion”

-- wherewithal: this word occurs at least twice in contexts where one would expect “wherewith”
+- wherewithal: this word occurs at least twice in contexts where modern usage would demand “wherewith”

 - gaily: gayly and similar compounds; it is always “gayety”